 In the modern era, we know Ducati as a manufacturer of exotic motorcycles, producing some of the most debonair bikes available to date, but it wasn’t always this way.

-Prior to the release of the 916, Ducati’s flagship superbike was the 900SS.
+Prior to the release of the Ducati 916, the Italian manufacturers flagship superbike was the 900SS.
 The Super Sport was moderately successful, if unoriginal.
 It shared the same styling as superbikes being produced in Japan; large bulky fairings, a square headlight, twin swing-arms and side mounted exhausts which were standard during that time.

-Here, Chris is talking about his future wife, Diane, yet the lyrics speak the same truth of the effect the Ducati 916 had on the world of motorcycling.
+While Mr. De Burgh is talking about his future wife, Diane, looking gorgeous, amazing and shining so bright he could just as easily have been waxing lyrical about the effect the Ducati 916 had on the world of motorcycling.
 It’s revolutionary styling stunned the press during the unveiling in the autumn of 1993.

 History of the Ducati 916